AkshatS123/Transformer-from-scratch/README.md

 # 🤖 Transformer from Scratch

 > Learning to build transformers from the ground up

 ## 🎯 Project Overview

 This repository documents my journey of implementing a complete Transformer architecture from scratch.
+The goal is to deeply understand the internals of transformers by building every component ourselves.

 ## 🏗️ Project Structure